VhybZApp/.github/profile/README.md

 - Shapley values ensure fair attribution for collaborative work.
 - Visualize and explore the evolving knowledge network.

-## 6. SOUL Framework: The Agentic Engine Behind Vybz 🤖
+## 6. SOUL Framework: The Agentic Engine Behind VhybZ 🤖

 **What is SOUL?**
 - SOUL (Specific and Objective Understanding Logic) is a modular, extensible Python framework for building AI agents—**Soulmades**—with purposeful agency, distinct perspectives, and internal agendas.